Harish3023/L100-Design-patterns/factory/readme.md

 ## 🛠️ How to Compile and Run

-- javac creational/*.java
+- javac creational/factory/*.java
-- java creational.Main
+- java creational/factory.Main